joshchew24/notes/FNH 355/Breastfeeding.md

 	- high proportion of HIV+ people have access to antiretroviral therapy (ART)
 		- 85% of HIV+ pregnant women
 	- new infections in children are lowering
+#### MTCT of HIV
+- mother to child transmission
+- occurs when HIV+ woman transmits virus to children during pregnancy, labour & delivery, or breastfeeding
+	- considered "vertical" transmission
+- children of HIV-infected mothers more likely to be stunted, wasted, or underweight
+	- 28%, 26%, 26% respectively